krugozor/database

 • Who should be responsible for validating query parameters — the client code or the library?

-In view of the questions raised, it was decided to implement two operating modes in this library.
+Given these questions, it was decided to implement two operating modes in this library.

-// set strict mode
+// set strict operating mode

 $db->setTypeMode(Mysql::MODE_STRICT);